ChenHongruixuan/BRIGHT/README.md

 </div>

 ## 🛎️Updates
 * **` Notice☀️☀️`**: The [full version of the BRIGHT paper](https://arxiv.org/abs/2501.06019) are now online!!
+The contents related to IEEE GRSS DFC 2025 has been transferred to [here](bda_benchmark/README_DFC25.md)!!
 * **` May 05th, 2025`**: All the data and benchmark code related to our paper has now released.
 You are warmly welcome to use them!!
 * **` Apr 28th, 2025`**: IEEE GRSS DFC 2025 Track II is over.
 Congratulations to [winners](https://www.grss-ieee.org/community/technical-committees/winners-of-the-2025-ieee-grss-data-fusion-contest-all-weather-land-cover-and-building-damage-mapping/)!!
 You can now download the full version of DFC 2025 Track II data in [Zenodo](https://zenodo.org/records/15335889) or [HuggingFace](https://huggingface.co/datasets/Kullervo/BRIGHT)!!
 * **` Jan 18th, 2025`**: BRIGHT has been integrated into [TorchGeo](https://github.com/microsoft/torchgeo).
 Many thanks for the effort of [Nils Lehmann](https://github.com/nilsleh)!!
 * **` Jan 13th, 2025`**: The [arXiv paper](https://arxiv.org/abs/2501.06019) of BRIGHT is now online.
 If you are interested in details of BRIGHT, do not hesitate to take a look!!